|

 Abstract

-The so-called ``digital divide'' remains a yawning gulf today for most Indian citizens.
-In a country with over one billion citizens, 99 out of 100 do not use computers.
-Numerous organizations have attempted in the past to increase the penetration of information processing technologies in the Indian sub-continent.
+The so-called ``digital divide'' remains a yawning gulf today for most citizens of the Indian subcontinent.
+In a country with over a billion citizens, an estimated 99 out of 100 do not use computers.
+Numerous attempts have been made in the past to increase the penetration of information processing technologies in the Indian sub-continent.
 To date, these efforts have been relatively unsuccessful (see the sidebar The Case of the Missing Market).
 Local language computing has not made inroads into mainstream Indian society.

 The major contributions of this article are as follows: